 Picking one of the predefined services provides concurrency values that work well for most applications.
-In cases where selecting one of the default services does not meet your application's performance needs, you can use the MEDIUM service and modify the concurrency limit.
-When you change the concurrency limit, the degree of parallelism (DOP) is recalculated based on the number of OCPUs and the concurrency limit you select.
+In cases where selecting one of the default services does not meet your application’s performance needs, you can use the MEDIUM service and modify the concurrency limit.
+For example, when you run single-user benchmarks, you can set the concurrency limit of the MEDIUM service to 1 in order to obtain the highest degree of parallelism (DOP).

 Note:Changing the concurrency limit is only allowed for an instance that has two (2) or more OCPUs.

 For example, if your instance is configured with 100 OCPUs, by default Autonomous Database provides a concurrency limit of 126 for the MEDIUM service: